haraldk/TwelveMonkeys/README.md

 `scanForPlugins` is called, it's another `ClassLoader` that scans/loads classes, and thus they will be new instances in the registry).

-To work around this resource leak, I recommend using the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins.
+To work around this resource leak, it is recommended to use the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins for web applications.

     <web-app ...>

     ...

         <listener>
-            <display-name>IIOProviderContextListener</display-name>
+            <display-name>ImageIO service provider loader/unloader</display-name>
             <listener-class>com.twelvemonkeys.servlet.image.IIOProviderContextListener</listener-class>
         </listener>

     ...

     </web-app>

 #### Using the ResampleOp